Viberzi Side Effects

 “Among the 68 patients who reported their gallbladder status, 56 of them did not have a gallbladder and received the currently recommended dosage of Viberzi.”

-In one reported case, the patient experienced severe abdominal pain, nausea and vomiting within one hour of taking a single dose of Viberzi.
-Like most people who developed pancreatic inflammation while taking the medication, the patient did not have a gallbladder.
-He died three days later.
+In the FDA reported case of fatal pancreatitis, the patient experienced severe abdominal pain, nausea and vomiting within one hour of taking a single dose of Viberzi.
+The patient died three days later.

 Risk of Sphincter of Oddi Spasm